How FICO Credit Scores Are Calculated

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build your score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a credit score:

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

-Improving your score
+Raising your FICO score

-Know your FICO score
+Getting your FICO score